-- the number of organisms of any species that may be taken or killed in that year by virtue of that permit and any other permit will be replaced by natural reproduction in the next breeding season; and
+- The number of organisms of any species that may be taken or killed in that year by virtue of that permit and any other permit will be replaced by natural reproduction in the next breeding season.

 An EPMO permit would also be required for the following activities, although it is likely that a permit would only be issued in exceptional circumstances: